reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 This creates an executable jar of the application.
 We need to convert this executable jar into a Docker Image for running in a Docker engine.

 ### Building the Container Image
-Next we put this executable jar in a Docker Image by running the command from the root project directory containing the Docker file created earlier:
+Next, we put this executable jar in a Docker Image by running the command from the root project directory containing the Docker file created earlier:
 ```shell
 docker build  -t usersignup:v1 .
 ```